Safety of Combined Therapy with Erythropoietin and Melatonin for Preterm Infants with Intraventricular Hemorrhage (SCEMPI)

 Background

-The Hydrocephalus Association invites you to participate in an NIH-sponsored study currently being conducted by Shenandoah “Dody” Robinson, MD, Professor of Neurosurgery, Neurology and Pediatrics at Johns Hopkins University and the SCEMPI Clinical Trials team, in collaboration with the Johns Hopkins Neurosciences Intensive Care Nursery (NICN).
-This is the first intervention trial for very preterm newborns with a severe brain bleed (intraventricular hemorrhage) to test the safety of a new 2-drug regimen.
+The Hydrocephalus Association invites you to participate in an NIH-sponsored research study currently being conducted by Shenandoah “Dody” Robinson, MD, Professor of Neurosurgery, Neurology and Pediatrics at Johns Hopkins University and the SCEMPI Clinical Trials team, in collaboration with the Johns Hopkins Neurosciences Intensive Care Nursery (NICN).
+This is the first intervention trial for very preterm newborns with a significant brain bleed (intraventricular hemorrhage) to test the safety of a new 2-drug regimen.
 The Hydrocephalus Association supported part of the preclinical laboratory work that led to this NIH-funded clinical trial.

 Why is this research being done?

-The goal of this study is to see if high doses of melatonin and erythropoietin (EPO) are safely tolerated by preterm babies born before 32 weeks gestation with severe brain bleeds.
-Both melatonin and EPO are natural hormones essential for healthy brain development.
-Prior to birth, the fetus receives melatonin through the placenta.
-When born too early, a baby no longer has access to this melatonin supply.
-Melatonin in children and adults is best known for regulating the sleep cycle.
-Melatonin is also necessary for sustaining basic energy processes in cells, especially during periods of rapid growth and illness like a preterm baby may experience.
 Erythropoietin is best known for driving the maturation of red blood cells in the bone marrow.
 EPO also is extremely important for guiding the development and maturation of cells in the brain.
 Importantly, melatonin and EPO work closely together.
 Without an adequate supply of melatonin, EPO is unable to work effectively.
 By replacing melatonin and EPO for preterm babies, we hope to support the natural growth and repair processes in the developing brain.
 If melatonin and EPO act together, then they may promote healing in the brain, including for the cells that control the flow of cerebrospinal fluid (CSF).
 Our eventual goal is to see if this drug combination can reduce the dependence on a shunt to divert the CSF flow.

-oses of melatonin and EPO when given over several weeks.
+As a first step, we need to study whether high doses of melatonin and EPO are safe to give preterm babies while the brain is recovering from a brain bleed.
+This clinical trial is to learn whether preterm babies can safely tolerate high doses of melatonin and EPO when given over several weeks.
 This study will not look at whether high doses of melatonin and EPO help babies with brain bleeds recover better- this study is primarily focused on safety.
 If high doses of melatonin and EPO are found to be safe, then future studies would be needed to see if the drug cocktail is effective.

 Study Participants